zobitech/studio/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request.
+Special thanks to [@rahimahkhan](https://github.com/rahimahkhan) for their contributions.